Brightspace/frau-local-appresolver/README.md

   - `dist` - The directory containing the app files to serve.
 By default, the `dist` directory is used.
   - `port` - The port to listen on.
 By default, port `3000` is used, which is the port that the LMS expects it on.
   - `hostname` - The hostname (or IP) to listen on.
 By default, the hostname of the operating system is used.
 You should not need to change this.
+  - `publicEndpoint` - If provided overrides the protocol (http) hostname and port for endpoint resolution
   - `configFile` - The name of the app config file.
 By default, `appconfig.json` is used.
 You should not need to change this.
   - `baseRoute` - Specifies the base route to be included in urls.
 By default, `/app` is used.
 Setting this to different values (e.g. `''`) will allow you to use tools such as `es-dev-server` where you want the endpoint hosted at `http://localhost:3000/index.html` instead of `http://localhost:3000/app/index.html`.